mariobox/Hugo-Source/content/about.md

 * I'm defined as an [ISTJ](http://www.16personalities.com/istj-personality) introvert according to the Myers-Briggs personality type indicator.
 I am most comfortable by myself, and thrive in working environments that are challenging, process-driven and detail-oriented, and where I have the autonomy to set my own pace and make decisions.

 * I am an avid soccer fan.
-My reserved demeanor can quickly change when I'm watching my favorite team, Argentine side [River Plate](http://farm5.staticflickr.com/4055/4448440498_5d731b2102_z.jpg).
+I rarely miss a game of my favorite team, Argentine side [River Plate](http://farm5.staticflickr.com/4055/4448440498_5d731b2102_z.jpg).
 I also follow Spain's La Liga, Italy's Serie A and the German Bundesliga.

+* I am a frequent traveler both for business and pleasure.
+So far, I've visited 36 different countries.

-* I enjoy [reading](../reading/) books about marketing, personal development and biographies
+* I enjoy [reading](../reading/) books about marketing, personal development and biographies.

-* Other topics of interest to me are: personal finance and investment, self-directed learning and web development.
+* Other topics of interest to me are: personal finance and investing, self-directed learning and web development.

 <a name="3"></a>

 ### About This Site ###

-This site is a DIY project to teach myself front end web development techniques.
-If you want to know the latest implementation details of this site read the [colophon](../colophon/).
+This site is a DIY project I started to learn and practice front end web development techniques.
+If you want to know about the latest implementation details of this site read the [colophon](../colophon/).

 <a name="4"></a>